AideenM12/Galway-Tours-MS1/README.md

 - [Popper.js](https://popper.js.org/) Certain bootstrap responsive elements require Popper.js in order to function correctly.
 - [Balsamiq](https://balsamiq.com/) The wireframes for this project were created using Balsamiq.
 - [Unsplash](https://unsplash.com/) The majority of images used in this project were found in Unsplash.
+- [Freeformatter- CSS beautifier](https://www.freeformatter.com/css-beautifier.html) This was used to format the CSS stylesheet.
+- [Freeformatter- HTML formatter](https://www.freeformatter.com/html-formatter.html) This was used to format each HTML page
+- [Adobe Photoshop](https://photoshop.adobe.com/) Some images were resized using Adobe Photoshop.